khnhan/khnhan.github.io/docs/index.md

 I served in the Republic of Korea Army (Apr 2019 - Nov 2020).
 I took many online courses and read various books and materials.

-During the military service, I found out that I have to take other courses in Spring 2021 required for graduation.
-(Earth Science Lab, etc.) So, I tried to build an academic background in statistics.
+During the military service, I found out that I have to take other courses required for graduation in Spring 2021.
+(Earth Science Lab, etc.) So, I tried to build an academic background and studied some graduate-level books in statistics.

 **Previewed**
 *   Finished Ch1 - Ch5.
-Markov chain of “Probability: Theory and Examples” - _by R. Durrett_
+(Markov Chains) of “Probability: Theory and Examples” - _by R. Durrett_
 *   “Mathematical Statistics: Basic Ideas and Selected Topics” _by P.J.
 Bickel and K.A.
 Doksum_
 *   Real analysis of “Real and Complex Analysis” _by W. Rudin_
 *   Seoul National University “Time series analysis” lecture notes _by S. Cho_